RobertBurrellDonkin/library-management-system/README.md

   * The only attribute which can be mutated by the API is availableCopies.
     * Let's make the reasonable assumption that all other attributes are immutable and that availableCopies can only be incremented or decremented
+* Given these assumptions and our choice of a ConcurrentMap based approach, it seems reasonable to use a mutable internal data class which will result in more obvious, readable and maintainable code than a more sophisticated approach.
+  * Given the front side cache proposed in the spec, this approach should be efficient enough to make this a reasonable trade off.
+* The spec is silent on the required behaviour when a call is made to borrow a book when no copies are available.
+  * Our imagined use case is **Lean Proof of Concept**.
+  Let's apply the Principal of Least Surprise and insist that our Library will only allow books to be borrowed when there are copies available.
+  * This additional requirement introduces some interesting design factors which will be discussed in the final section *Available Copies - Compare And Swap*.

+### API Design Details
 * Until
   business logic TODO let's assume that the library should just reject.
     * We could throw an exception or use a return value.
 The principle of least surprise